 No one’s perfect and as we continue to improve ourselves and tackle our goals, obstacles will find a way to creep in.
 Rather than be hard on yourself when you fall off track or have a rough day, be gentle and give yourself grace.

 I recently watched a webinar with Gabrielle Bernstein who shared a mantra I love!
 If you’re ever doubting yourself or feeling down about what you did or didn’t do, repeat this mantra:

 “I forgive myself, I accept myself, and I release who I used to be.
 I am new.”

 Step 5: Support

-One of the best ways to stay accountable for your goals is to have a support buddy, group, or community.
+One of the best ways to achieve goals is to have a support buddy, group, or community.
 This way you have someone to check in with and share ideas, challenges, and successes with.

 I hope these steps help you achieve your goals in 2018!
 It’s important to make time for ourselves, especially amongst the chaos and countless distractions that surround us.

-What are your favorite tips for staying on track with your goals?
+What are your favorite tips for staying on track to achieve goals?
 I’d love to hear about them in the comments below!